duckietown/book-opmanual-duckiedrone/src/fc-cleanflight/instructions.md

 ## Calibrate the ESCs

-By this point, your drone's FC should be able to spin up each of the 4 motors.
-This is possible because the FC is sending *PWM signals* to each of the 4 ESCs, which in turn sends electrical signals to each of the 4 motors.
+By this point, your drone's Flight Controller should be able to spin up each of the 4 motors.
+This is possible because the Flight Controller is sending *PWM signals* to each of the 4 ESCs, which in turn sends electrical signals to each of the 4 motors.

 A **PWM signal** is a signal that communicates at how much RPM an ESC should spin a motor.
 For example, the PWM signal "1000" might correspond to 2300 RPM.

 However, note that your drone has not 1, but 4 ESCs - which may not all have the same PWM-to-RPM understanding.
-For example, ESC 1 might think the PWM signal "1100" from the FC means 2300 RPM while ESC 2 might think the PWM signal "1000" means 2300 RPM.
+For example, ESC 1 might think the PWM signal "1100" from the Flight Controller means 2300 RPM while ESC 2 might think the PWM signal "1000" means 2300 RPM.

-The solution to this problem is to *calibrate* the ESCs with the FC.
-In this context, **calibration** means getting all the ESCs to have the same PWM-to-RPM understanding from the FC.
+The solution to this problem is to *calibrate* the ESCs with the Flight Controller.
+In this context, **calibration** means getting all the ESCs to have the same PWM-to-RPM understanding from the Flight Controller.
 In this section, you will calibrate your ESCs.

 ```{admonition} Symptoms of no calibration
 :class: warning